The question is about - Sabbath or Sunday?

 A few years ago I learned in Bible College, the principles of “the Hermeneutical filter”.
 This tool shows you to look for the Bible truths. (and on this Hup page there is a explanation of the filter.
 Feel free to read it)

 According to my understanding of the filter and then taking the Ten Commandments through the filter, believers are still bound to keep the Bible Sabbath - Friday sunset to Saturday sunset.
+So where did the Sunday worship originated?

 I went to my wife and told her my findings, she immediately agreed that she known for some time that Saturday was the true Bible Sabbath.
 “You can’t tell me that all these churches could be wrong!”
+I asked.

 I was challenged to look into this question - to get all the facts!